florianeidner/isoident/README.md

 * `-f FILE` - Custom configfile.
 If not given, it takes the isoident.xml from the running dir.
 * `-g FILE` - If this option is given, logging via the amcanlogger is enabled.
 The path to the amcanlogger configfile needs to be provided.
 * `-h` - Shows the help prompt.

+If used with other software using the CAN devices, the loopback option has to be enabled resend the messages to the buffer after receiving them.
+On Linux systems, this can be done with:

+`$ ip link set down [CAN-DEVICE]
+$ ip link set [CAN-DEVICE] type [CAN-TYPE] loopback on
+$ ip link set up [CAN-DEVICE]`